highcharts/node-export-server/README.md

 }
 ```

+## Loading Custom JSON Config

+Loading an additional JSON configuration file can be done by using the `--loadConfig <filepath>` option.
+Such a JSON can be created manually or through a prompt called by the `--createConfig` option.

 ## Environment Variables

 These are set as variables in your environment.
 They take precedence over options from the `lib/schemas/config.js` file.
 On Linux, use e.g. `export`.